rust-lang/rfcs/text/0000-unsafe-expressions.md

 - Is there any reason this proposal will not work from a grammar or syntax perspective?
 - Are there any strange interactions with the language here that haven't been addressed?
 - Does this conflict with or complicate parsing due to the `unsafe fn x()` declaration syntax?
+- See the discussion at [rust-lang/rust#21192](https://github.com/rust-lang/rust/issues/21192)
+  for opinions on the exact precedence of keyword unary operators.